New Student FAQ - Everything you need to know!

 Why have I received a visa upload request?

-If you have any type of visa permission to be in the UK you will need to upload a copy online.
-You should take a photo of the entry clearance stamp in your passport AND the front and back of your BRP card (if you have one) and then scan and upload it using eStudent Records.
+You will have applied for your student visa before you leave home.
+You should take a photo of the entry clearance stamp (after you have arrived in the UK) in your passport AND the front and back of your BRP card (if you have one) once received and then scan and upload it using eStudent Records.
 (Go to Actions and click on Passport and Visa Upload).
-Once you have done that, drop us an email at firstname.lastname@example.org to let us know.
-You will not be able to enrol at the University until you do this.

 When will I hear from the University?